nanocubeai/nanocube/README.md

 ![unit tests](https://img.shields.io/github/actions/workflow/status/zeutschler/nanocube/python-package.yml?logo=GitHub&logoColor=979DA4&label=unit%20tests&color=A1C547)

 -----------------

-> **Info**: NanoCube is under active development and subject to change.
-> This current version, although working nicely, should be seen as a first proof of concept.

 **NanoCube** is a minimalistic in-memory, in-process OLAP engine for lightning fast point queries on Pandas DataFrames.
 NanoCube shines when filtering and/or point queries need to be executed on a DataFrame,